adopted-ember-addons/ember-data-factory-guy/README.md

 Example:

-<sub>Although the RESTAdapter is being used, this works the same with ActiveModel or JSONAPI adapters</sub>
+**Although the RESTAdapter is being used, this works the same with ActiveModel or JSONAPI adapters**

 ```javascript